SirWumpus/erlang-bs/README.md

 - - -
 ### str:at(Bs, Index) -> byte() | badarg
 Return the character/byte at the given index in the binary string.
+Alias for `binary:at/2`.

 - - -
 ### str:cat(Bs1, Bs2) -> Bs